Srixx24/Srixx24/README.md

 <ul><li>The basics of C involving data types, control structures, functions, memory management, and more.</li>
 <li>The basics of Python in object-oriented programming, file I/O, and data structures.</li>
 <li>The basics of Javascript in event handling, manipulating HTML elements, and server-side development.</li>
-<li>The basics of HTML in the structure and content of a webpages.</li>
+<li>The basics of HTML in the structure and content of webpages.</li>
 <li>The basics of CSS in creating layouts, designs, and visual appearances of web pages.</li>
 <li>Some Markdown in README files and formatting text.</li>
 </ul></details>